empireboy/Manic-Miners-AutoSplitter/README.md

 Do you have any questions?
 Feel free to join the [Manic Miners Discord](https://discord.com/channels/580269696369164299/1145630476137152523).

 ## Current features
-- There is a setting that let's you toggle between full game runs or level runs.
+- There is a setting that let's you toggle between full game runs and level runs.
 - Splits whenever you press Finish or (Finish) Fast.

 Full Game Run: